When you must wear a face covering

 - Working a job where you interact with others

-- Walking outside and you see someone within 30 feet (about the length of a Muni bus)
+- Walking or running outside and you see someone within 30 feet (about the length of a Muni bus)

 As San Francisco reopens, more people will be outside.
 By putting on your face covering when you are walking and see someone at 30 feet away, both of you will have enough time to put on your face coverings if you get close to each other.